 4. International Shipping

-Most direct-to-customer (DTC) businesses avoid international sales to avoid the extra shipping expense incurred.
+Most direct-to-consumer (DTC) businesses avoid international sales to avoid the extra shipping expense incurred.
 But do not hesitate to go for it as it can increase your sales area and income.

 Appmaker specialises in Quality and Performance guaranteed, E-Commerce Android/iOS Apps for E-Commerce Businesses.
 Get in touch